Guide to Creating Forms in Baserow

 enter image description here

-Alternatively, copy the private link by clicking the document icon and pasting it to your browser.
+Alternatively, copy the private link by clicking the document icon and pasting it into your browser.

 View form data